berensp/berensp.github.io/_posts/2024-10-07-liberal-arts.md

 date: 2024-10-07
 author:	Paul Berens
 ---
 When I'd tell people I was majoring in Philosophy it wasn't uncommon for me to get a reflexive "Oh, what are you going to do with that?"

-It's an honest question to which I didn't have a great answer.
-Because even though I was honorably motivated by *ars artis gratia* (

-Well, the real answer was that I was hoping to become reasonably educated through reading the great tomes of western civilization through the tutelege nerdy professors in tweed jackets for its own sake), it's a little toffee-nosed for someone who wasn't royalty and would need to be workin' for a livin' after graduation to deliver that answer.
-I never intended to pursue graduate studies in Philosophy (with all those weirdos), and truth is I didn't really have a five-year plan post graduation beyond some vague ideas about "business", but I wasn't sweatin' it as there was this idea that you could and should study what you fancy.
+It's a fair question and the honest answer was that I was hoping to become reasonably well-educated through the great tomes of western civilization and the tutelege of nerdy professors in tweed jackets, but that answer is a bit toffee-nosed for someone who isn't royalty and would need to be workin' for a livin' after graduation.
+I never intended to pursue graduate studies in Philosophy (with all those weirdos), and, truth be told, I didn't really have a five-year plan post graduation beyond some vague ideas about "business," but I wasn't sweatin' it as there was this idea that you could and should study what you fancy *(ars artis gratia)*.

 Since the mid-20th century with the GI Bill, the university degree has been democratized, and for most students and their families the degree has represented an earnings premium; and *a fortiori* today, manifest in the sharp increase in STEM and corresponding decline in the liberal arts[^1].